AidanGuarniere/nabu-learning/README.md

 Once you have a running MongoDB instance, you'll need to obtain the connection string.
 If you're using MongoDB Atlas, you can find the connection string in your cluster's connection settings.

-Add the MongoDB connection string to your `.env.local` file like so:

 ### Redis Setup

-We use Redis for rate limiting in our API routes.
+We use Redis for rate limiting in our API routes (currently disabled).
 You can set up a Redis instance in several ways, including:

 - Download and install Redis directly on your local machine (not recommended for Windows users).
 - Use a Docker container to run Redis.